jinmeiz/air_quality_monitor/README.md

 # AirQ - monitoring air quality in real time.

-Air pollution can be serious issue in some areas or critical time periods.
-The goal of my project is to build a platform to connect air quality sensors, collect data, and monitor the air quality in real time.
-The techonoly I chose to explore is [Prometheus](https://prometheus.io), which is a monitor system and time series database.
+Air pollution is a serious issue in some areas in many places around the world, or at critical time periods.
+The goal of my project is to build a platform to connect simulated air quality sensors, collect sensor data, and monitor the air quality in real time.
+The technology I chose to explore is [Prometheus](https://prometheus.io), which is a monitor system and time series database.

 * [Presentation Slides](https://docs.google.com/presentation/d/1CZ3yTWvKGmZ99p0HzRzDFpIKr_uWzRXe25seC-otXlw/edit?usp=sharing)